MA Oxf, MA

 Clarke M. et al, (2021), BMJ Quality and Safety

-Assessment of Surgical Disease Burden in Zambia: Research Protocol for a Randomized Cross-Sectional Survey
+Neglected Surgical Disease Burden Assessment In Zambia: Research Protocol For A Randomized Cross-Sectional Survey (vol 231, pg e26, 2020)